What To Do In Caye Caulker, Belize | Marine Activities

 3.Dive/Snorkel

 Diving is another popular experience, the most popular diving site being The Great Blue Hole; this was another experience of mine that was cancelled due to covid restrictions.
 If you are not a diver or not comfortable in the water, another option is to see it from a plane.
 Whether you’re able to see the island, particularly this site, in the air or in the water, it really is quite beautiful all the way around.
-If you can find book a tour with someone who is knowledgable about the history of the island, I really suggest taking it.
+If you can book a tour with someone who is knowledgable about the history of the island, I really suggest taking it.

 4.Feed tarpons

-One of the other cool things I did was feed tarpons, which are really big, bony, saltwater fish.
+One of the other cool things I did was feed tarpons, which are big, bony, saltwater fish.
 You can pay around $5 for a bowl of sardines, hold them out over the water, and the tarpons will jump up and grab the sardines from your hand.
 It is quite a unique but fun experiences that you could set aside fifteen or twenty minutes for.

 5.Seahorses

 Towards the back of the island, there is a dock where seahorses are known to be spotted, which is certainly something you don’t get to experience often.
 They’re pretty hard to spot if you don’t know what to look for, so I would recommend being with someone from the island who can point one out for you.
 It also can be a bit difficult to get a high quality photo of them because they are quite good at camouflaging themselves.
+Look for a place called Iguana Reef Inn for this cool activity.

 6.Sunset Cruise

-I took a catamaran sunset cruise on the Wanderlust, which was quite gorgeous.
-It was only about $50BZD/$100USD or so to go on the cruise.
-We left the dock around four in the afternoon and it was nice to catch a breeze while enjoying some homemade items from the crew like shrimp ceviche and rum punch.
 Caribbean sunsets are a pretty big deal and they look different day to day so it’s nice to just sit and watch a beautiful natural event occur.
 I have never seen a sunset so brilliant as the last photo I have here.
 It was almost like a rainbow sunset, which is something I had never personally experienced but was in awe of.
 I booked through my resort, but there are comparable options on sites like Viator and Expedia.

 Scenery

-As I mentioned earlier, there really isn’t much to do here besides eating great food and enjoying the marine life and water activities, so I spent quite a bit of time just taking in and admiring the scenery.
 I love how colorful the Caribbean is in general, but I especially loved it here.
-Everyone is so laid back and always in such a good mood and although I can’t be sure, I want to attribute it to the landscape.
+Everyone is so laid back and always in such a good mood, and although I can’t be sure, I want to attribute it to the landscape.
 How could you not be happy here?